ibm-cloud-docs/sap/sap-monitoring-creating-instance.md

 Retrieve the authorization credentials after you create the monitoring instance.

-Enter the the authorization credentials later on in the metric exporter configuration files.
+Enter the authorization credentials later on in the metric exporter configuration files.

 1. In the {{site.data.keyword.cloud}} console, select **Observability** > **Monitoring** or go to [Monitoring](https://cloud.ibm.com/observe/monitoring){: external}.
 1. Select your monitoring instance from the table and click **Open dashboard**.